 Dr Tina Skinner-Adams

-Dr Tina Skinner-Adams is a project leader within the Malaria Biology Laboratory at QIMR.
+Dr Tina Skinner-Adams is at Griffith University.
 She has been involved in the investigation of drug action, target identification and malaria parasite biology since 1993.
 Dr Skinner-Adams’ current research is focused on developing new anti-malaria drugs, understanding the clinical consequences of HIV protease inhibitor antimalarial activity and characterizing the role of plasmepsins in malaria parasites.
 Link to group profile.

 Professor Nick Smith

 Professor Nick Smith is a Tropical Research Leader at James Cook University.
 His research is devoted to studying how parasites and their hosts interact, with particular emphasis on immune responses to parasites and developing vaccines to fight parasitic disease.
 He has been funded by the ARC, the Swiss National Fund, World Health Organisation and the Rural Industries Research and Development Corporation.
 He is National Convenor of the ASP's Network for Parasitology.
 Link to profile.